Forests and health

 Throughout the month of February, as part of our Wildlife Queensland 2023 Froggy February Photo Competition, we encouraged everyone to head outdoors and capture the uniqueness of our frogs and their environment.

 Our competition judge, Michael Snedic, had a tough job picking the winners from the amazing 138 submissions we received.

 Congratulations to the winners and thank you to everyone who entered this great competition, helping to shine a light on the diversity and beauty of Australia’s many frog species.

 How we work

 Protecting and connecting threatened species through our innovative surveying and monitoring programs and key habitat restoration projects.

 Cooperating with local & state governments and conservation groups to develop policies & campaigns that protect our state’s natural heritage.

-Educating and engaging people, the foundation of our Society, to inspire change and achieve positive conservation outcomes.
+Educating and engaging people and communities, the foundation of our Society, to inspire change and achieve positive conservation outcomes.

 Wildlife Queensland welcomes strengthening of QLD’s environmental laws